JianLoong/blog/content/blog/november-2019/javascriptsort.md

 {{% /notice %}}

 This blog post will demonstrate an example where the stability of a sort becomes important.
-This situation is normally known as the **two-pass sorting, which is aa technique commonly used sort two columns.** In other words, I would like to use one function to sort one column first and then another function to sort another column.
+This situation is normally known as the **two-pass sorting, which is a technique commonly used sort two columns.** In other words, I would like to use one function to sort one column first and then another function to sort another column.
 This is **different** in comparison to having a single function that sorts two columns in a **single pass.** Hence, with a two-pass, two different functions will be used for sorting instead of a call to a single function.
 (This would apply for two or more passes as well, otherwise known as a chain.)

 {{% notice warning %}}